NOM-Network/Melba-Toaster/API_SCHEMA.md

 ### Continue speech

 Contains the subsequence responses from LLM (including audio).
-Must include the initial prompt.
+Must include the initial prompt for tracking purposes.

 ```json
     {